Review of 2018 Medical Office Software

 The app development opportunities are nearly limitless with Quickbase.
 From document management to sales tracking, you can manage your data easily and without having to know how to code.
 (Read our full review here.)

 Redbooth offers many different options for keeping data secure, including the ability to set varying levels of permissions for different team members.
-The pricing structure starts at just $5 per user, per month, which makes Redbooth an affordable solution for most medical practices.
+The pricing structure starts at free, and jumps up to $9 per user, per month for their Pro version and $15/mo. for their Business version, which makes Redbooth an affordable solution for most medical practices.
 (Read our full review here.)

 This is another project management software solution.
 Like Redbooth and Quickbase, it offers several features to help your medical practice remain within HIPAA guidelines, including robust encryption and an open security audit policy.
 Load balancers, intrusion detection systems, and multiple firewalls help increase security even further.